What Is the Purpose of Nonprofit Organizations?

 Organizations that do not pass both tests can sometimes qualify for tax-exempt status, but donors may not deduct donations to these organizations on their tax returns.

 If you need help with creating a nonprofit organization, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.